What does “kaimono” mean in Japanese?

 Native speakers use this noun to refer to the act of buying or purchasing something in Japanese.
 So, its usage is very similar to that of the English noun, “shopping”, I think.

-From these two kanji characters, we can understand that “kaimono” literally means ‘buying things’ in Japanese.
-So, what the kanji characters express is completely in line with the meaning.
+From these two components, we can understand that “kaimono” literally means ‘things to buy’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still very close, I think.
+Usually, we go shopping for things to buy.

-When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “kaimono” through the detailed kanji check above.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
+Actually, here, we could get the better understanding of “kaimono” through the detailed check above.

-Then, let me explain how to use “kaimono” through the example sentences below.
+So far, I’ve explained the definition and meaning of “kaimono” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “shopping” in Japanese